poojya425/weather-app/README.md

-I created this simple weather app to strengthen my front-end development skills and practice working with real-time APIs.
+Created this simple weather app to strengthen my front-end development skills and practice working with real-time APIs.
 It helped me improve my understanding of asynchronous JavaScript, DOM manipulation, and building interactive user interfaces.

 Technologies Used
 HTML5 – structure of the application